RidgePole-G33K/WattToolkitLauncher/README.md

 3. Have "WattToolkitLauncher.exe" start instead of "Steam++.exe"

 # Tip
-You may need to find the difference in position before and after start, and manually save the form information after the deviation
+You may need to find the difference in position before and after start, and manually save UI state after the deviation

 # Example
 When Resolution is 1920x1080 and DPI is 1.0x, the Bound of 60% Full-Screen is (377, 185 647x1150).
 If DPI is 1.25x, the Bound is (376, 178 538.4x920)